Coder77516/GuessGame/README.md

 # GuessGame
-This is my first internship project at Inter Pe.
+This is my first Internship Task at Inter Pe.